 Workbook about Tunisian crochet techniques.
 Her free patterns (“recipes”) are available on Ravelry.

 has a background in environmental science and teaching with a side passion for arts and mycology.
 She started learning about mushrooms and how to find them while growing up in California.
 In the last few years she began to dive into the art of dying fiber with them.
-She learned from the expert Alissa Allen (Mycopigments).
-Alissa teaches comprehensive workshops all around the US.
 Rachel is currently getting her Master’s in Environmental Education in Victoria, BC.

 I’m a retired registered nurse and I love all things fibre and colour.
 About 12 years ago I was shown how to make a piece of “silk “ paper and I haven’t stopped discovering all the things you can do with silk roving, silk hankies and a process called silk fusion.